 If interested, parents/guardians can elect to drop off their camper(s) at Camp and/or pick them up from Camp at the end of their session.
-For dropoff, please arrive at Camp between 11:00am and 2:00pm CST on the first day of the camper's session.
+For drop-off, please arrive at Camp between 11:00am and 12:00pm CST on the first day of the camper's session.
 For pick-up, please arrive at Camp between 9:30am and 11:30am CST on the last day of your camper's session.
-Any transportation outside of those dates and times, including early pick-up, should be coordinated with Nicole in the Camp office at nhanlon@jccmilwaukee.org.
+Any transportation outside of those dates and times, including early pick-up, should be coordinated with Holly in the Camp office at hwhite@jccmilwaukee.org.